 However few options, if any, are available in assisting them explore various alternatives and arming them with the skills and know-how required to compete in an increasing difficult resource mobilization market.

-Kenya Association of Fundraising Professionals has organized regional resource mobilization workshops that attract fundraising professionals from as many as 15 countries globally.
-These are held annually in December and are aimed at bringing fundraising professionals up to speed with global trends and best practice.
+Kenya Association of Fundraising Professionals holds regional resource mobilization workshops that attract fundraising professionals from several countries globally. we have various events scheduled in the course of the year and are aimed at bringing fundraising professionals up to speed with global trends and best practice.

 For our fundraising menu visit our events calendar